 While utility scale energy storage technology continues to be developed and deployed, distributed solar PV integrated with distributed storage offers significant potential to enhance the benefits and spur the development of solar distributed generation.
 However, the costs of Li-ion batteries for use with distributed solar PV systems such as residential rooftop solar while declining on the average of 23% annually from 2010 to 2015, remain high relative to the value proposition for residential and small commercial solar PV applications.
-Solar Development of decline with a large stepwise decline anticipated as the Tesla "giga-factory" producing the 14 kWh Powerwall battery
+92 Li-ion battery costs for distributed generation applications are forecast to continue to decline with a large stepwise decline anticipated as the Tesla "giga-factory" producing the 14 kWh Powerwall battery

-See P.A.
+89 See P.A.
 95-0481 (Section originally codified as 220 ILCS 5/12-103).